How to change my lawn mower battery?

 Always start by removing the black, or ground, wire before removing a battery.
 Use a stiff wire brush to clean the connectors if they are rusted.
 Apply a paste made of baking soda and water to the terminals if the battery is seriously corroded.

 Before rinsing off the corrosion with the brush and clean water, let it stand for a few minutes.
 With a soft cloth, dry any water.
-Make sure no battery cells are exposed to the mixture or water, and clean well before removing.
+Make sure no battery cells are exposed to the mixture of water and clean them well before removing them.

 If battery acid seeps within the cells, baking soda will neutralize your battery because it neutralizes acidic substances.
 If the connectors are still tightly fastened, cautiously and slowly pry the connector apart from the terminal with a flat head screwdriver.

-Avoid pulling the cable out by force as you risk popping the connecting connector.
-Remove the red (positive with plus sign on terminal) cable after removing the negative (black with negative sign on terminal).
+Avoid pulling the cable out by force, as you risk popping the connecting connector.
+Remove the red (positive with the plus sign on the terminal) cable after removing the negative (black with the negative sign on the terminal).

 Replace the Battery